Head of Content

 Repayments based on term length

-The data below is based on an example mortgage amount of £190,000, close to the average residential mortgage amount in the UK at the time of writing (October 2024).
+The data below is based on an example mortgage amount of £190,000, close to the average residential mortgage amount in the UK at the time of writing (Novembr 2024).
 We have used an interest rate of 4%, which is also representative of the current market conditions.

 Mortgage Amount | Term Length | Monthly Repayment | Overall Repayment |